dansiviter/cito/core/README.md

 * Standalone, remote JMS broker,
 * Clustered, remote JMS broker.

-Citō utilises highly scalable [Apache ActiveMQ Artemis](http://activemq.apache.org/artemis/) to act as an embedded message broker.
-This is a very high performant broker that has been shown to post 8 million messages/sec on [SPECjms2007](http://planet.jboss.org/post/8_2_million_messages_second_with_specjms) benchmark (when formally HornetQ) in addition to scaling well.
+Citō utilises [Apache ActiveMQ Artemis](http://activemq.apache.org/artemis/) to act as an embedded message broker.
+This is a very high performant broker although it should be possible to integrate your own using JMS API.

 ## Messaging ##